By Adam Thompson | | 6 mins

 5 Worst Bad Beats in Super Bowl Betting History

-No point spreads or over/under totals in sports are as scrutinized as the ones for Super Bowl betting.
+No point spread or over/under total is as scrutinized by betting apps as the ones for Super Bowl betting.
 The line fluctuates and stews a full two weeks before kickoff.

-With the Big Game looming in Tampa Bay on Feb.
-7, let’s look back at the five worst beats in Super Bowl history, with a few honorable mentions thrown in.
+With Super Bowl 56 between the Los Angeles Rams and Cincinnati Bengals looming, let’s look back at the five worst beats in Super Bowl history, with a few honorable mentions thrown in.

 5. Super Bowl 5: Cowboys +2.5